List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 655

 Kentucky Route 655 is a 9.214 mi rural secondary highway in western Edmonson County.
 The C-shaped highway begins at KY 70 (Morgantown Road) northwest of Windyville.
 KY 655 follows Segal Road west across Gulf Creek and then south through Segal and east through Asphalt.
 The highway continues northeast to its terminus at KY 70 at Windyville.

+History

+KY 655 was formed by 1973, replacing all of KY 555 from KY 70 southwest to Segal and part of KY 67 northeast of Segal.

+The original KY 655 ran from KY 344 (now KY 106) north of Elkton east via Hadden Mill Road to KY 1384 (now Miller Valley Road); all three roads were decommissioned by 1973.

 Kentucky Route 656

 Kentucky Route 656 is a 1.463 mi supplemental state highway in south central Meade County that runs from Kentucky Route 1238 to Kentucky Route 333 south of Garrett.

 Kentucky Route 657

 Kentucky Route 657 is a 9.302 mi rural secondary highway in far northeastern Daviess County and northwestern Hancock County that runs from Kentucky Route 1389 east of Scythia to Kentucky Route 334 and Pell Street in downtown Lewisport.